 Today the farm hosts guests from around the world, providing a glimpse into present day life on the farm and an insight into traditions of the area.
 You are welcome to walk around the farm to witness everyday tasks such as pruning vines and picking fruit, joining in if you wish.
 Make yourself at home in the lounge or by the reservoir-pool, stroll among flowers in the garden, doze in a hammock, and have a soothing massage or hammam in the spa.

 Accommodation is in cottages and suites which incorporate traditional architectural features such as thick stone walls, wooden doors and large fireplaces, with modern touches like air conditioning, state of the art bathrooms and kitchens, cable TV and free Wi-Fi.
 All rooms are exquisitely styled.
+Guest at the fynbos suites have the use of an exclusive pool.

 You are served a delicious breakfast each morning with fresh fruits and products made on the farm including yoghurt, bread and honey, supplemented by cooked eggs and bacon if you wish.
 Dinner is served in a former kraal, now the restaurant, four evenings a week, and in the bakery on other nights, and is complimented, of course, by wine from the farm's vineyards.